 - The library will not approve a room reservation where intended use is inconsistent with the Woodbridge Public Library Rules of Conduct or inconsistent with meeting room policy and regulations.

-- The library does not provide coffeepots and other supplies.
+- The library does not provide coffeepots and other supplies

-- Groups serving refreshments assume all responsibility for clean-up of the meeting room.
+- Groups serving refreshments assume all responsibility for clean-up of the meeting room

 - The library will inspect the meeting room and assess any damages to the room or property and notify the organization’s contact person accordingly.

 - If the library must cancel a meeting room reservation for unforeseen library demands or an emergency, it will make every effort to notify the organization holding the reservation as soon as possible.
 During adverse weather conditions, reservation holders should contact the library or visit its website for closing information.
-The library will refund only the room rental fee to an organization when there is an emergency closing.

 - Organizations using library facilities are responsible for all damage to library property which results from their use of these rooms.
 The applicant assumes full financial responsibility for misuse and damage to the room.
 The library is the sole determiner of the cost of damages for a room.